dtoebe/Challenge2APIServer/README.md

 ## The requirements

 - Must implement all endpoints mapped out below
-- Must have at least 2 cli flags
+- Must have at the following cli flags
   - a flag to set the port
-  - a flag to set the host

 ### The endpoints

 - /comments: